 To read the first three chapters of these three novels on Amazon, click button below

 Check out the Amazon reviews

 Terror and romance combine as eco-terrorists carry out a plot that could kill millions

 All Matthew Yazee wants is for his employer to take care of his medical bills.
 After all, it was the stuff in their barrels that made him sick.
 What he doesn't expect when he walks through the doors of the Whitehorse, Stevens and White-horse law office is that his innocent complaint will unearth the most dangerous eco-terrorism plot America has ever faced.

 Just as investigator, Chaco Whitehorse begins his investigation he receives the most shocking news a man can ever receive.
 He has a child he knew nothing about, and the mother is back in town

-Sara Jane Cassidy is a pen name used by Mr. Clark.
+This book is not yet published.
 The cover image shown may not be the final published version.